Identifying and fighting common weeds

 How to fight chickweed

 Maintaining a healthy lawn will help prevent the presence of chickweed.
 You can remove it from flower beds by hand at the beginning of the season, while its roots are still shallow.
-You can also use a post-emergence herbicide if the plant is already actively growing.
-Choose a selective product and apply when the wind is calm.
+In flower gardens, use the post-emergence herbicide WIPE OUT if chickweed is already growing.

 Prevent that type of weed by keeping your lawn healthy based on a lawn maintenance plan.
-Crab-grass is often found in thin lawns and bare spots.
+Crabgrass is often found in thin lawns and bare spots.
 Applying a layer of mulch in your flower beds will help prevent its presence.
 You can pull it at the beginning of the season, while its roots are still shallow.
 Once the plant has gone to seed, it is harder to pull.
-That is why it's important to use a post-emergence herbicide at that point.
-Crab-grass also tends to regrow in bare areas; so it's recommended to reseed two to three months after you've applied the herbicide.
+That is why it's important to use a post-emergence herbicide.
+As crabgrass tends to regrow in bare areas, it is recommended to reseed two to three months after you've applied the herbicide.

-This creeping weed species is considered as a pest in gardens and crops like corn and wheat.
+Despite its pretty flower, this creeping weed species is considered a pest in gardens and crops like corn and wheat.
 It has white or pale pink trumpet-shaped flowers, and its leaves form arrows.
 Once established, field bindweed is particularly difficult to control.

 This plant can be found along streams and roads, as well as in grasslands, fields, vineyards, gardens and lawns.